normanjoyner/node-bartleby/README.md

 ##Getting Started

 ###Server
-Please use the [node-bartleby server](https://github.com/normanjoyner/node-bartleby/blob/server) branch to setup your server
+Please use the [node-bartleby server](https://github.com/normanjoyner/node-bartleby/blob/server) branch to set up your server

 ###Client
-Please use the [node-bartleby client](https://github.com/normanjoyner/node-bartleby/blob/client) branch to setup your client
+Please use the [node-bartleby client](https://github.com/normanjoyner/node-bartleby/blob/client) branch to set up your client